Privacy & Cookies Statement

 Strictly Necessary Cookies: These are required for the operation of our Sites.
 They include, for example, cookies that enable you to log into secure areas.
 These cookies are session cookies that are erased when you close your browser.

 Analytical/Performance Cookies: These allow us to recognize and count the number of users of our Sites and understand how such users navigate through our Site.
 This helps to improve how our Sites work, for example, by ensuring that users can easily find what they are looking for.
 These cookies are session cookies, which are erased when you close your browser.
-We use Google Analytics to collect information about the use of our Sites.

 Functional Cookies: These improve the functional performance of our Sites and make them easier for you to use.
 For example, cookies are used to remember that you have previously visited the Sites and asked to remain logged into them.
 These cookies qualify as persistent cookies, because they remain on your device for us to use during a next visit to our Sites.
 You can delete these cookies via your browser settings.